 - DAX PATH function: Starting from the oldest, the function returns all the identifiers in the form of a delimited string.

-- DAX PATHCONTAINS function: Check if the given item resides in the specified path, otherwise False.
+- DAX PATHCONTAINS function: Returns True if the given item resides in the specified path, otherwise return False.

 PATHCONAINS(“Emp0004 | Emp0005 | Emp0006 | Emp00014”, “Emp0006”) // returns True